 15. Barb Nederpel is the first woman to be elected (2018) president of the Hospital Employees’ Union, which represents more than 49,000 members in public, private and not-for-profit health sectors in BC.
 Nederpel was a health records clerk at Royal Inland Hospital in Kamloops who was also President of the Kamloops and District Labour Council.

 16. Irene Lanzinger was the first woman to be elected as President of the BC Federation of Labour (2014-2018).
 Lanzinger began her career as a secondary science and math teacher in Abbotsford, at which time she became a member of the BC Teachers’ Federation (BCTF).
 In 2000, Irene became chief negotiator for the BCTF, bargaining on behalf of 41,000 members province-wide.
 She was elected Vice-President of the BCTF in 2002 and then President in 2007.

-17. Val Avery has been President of the Health Sciences Association of BC since 2013.
+17. Val Avery was been President of the Health Sciences Association of BC from 2013-2021.
 Avery is a physiotherapist at Royal Jubilee Hospital in Victoria and a union member for 35 years.
-She has led the last two rounds of negotiations on behalf of 18,000 health science professionals working in BC’s public acute and community health care facilities.
+She led negotiations on behalf of 18,000 health science professionals working in BC’s public acute and community health care facilities.